lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 Date: 2014-04-25 08:41
 ---

 Notice how the original USB ports are blocked.
 You can add additionally USB ports with an ExpressCard USB.
-You can get one cheaply on eBay or Amazon at around $10.
+You can get one cheaply on eBay or Amazon for around $10.

 <img src="img/ExpressCard-USB-Blocked.jpg"/>